FabianHeinemann/simulated_2d_diffusion/README.md

 ## Brief description

-This source code simulates 2D diffusion (e.g. biological membrane components) in presence of a partially reflective meshgrid.
+This source code simulates 2D diffusion (e.g. biological membrane components) under periodic boundary conditions in presence of a partially reflective meshgrid.

 - N particles perform a random walk in 2D
 - A meshgrid (repesenting a membrane skeleton) reflects particles, which can only pass with a probability p_jump